 The office closely coordinates with other Federal agencies, including the U.S. Department of Transportation, state and local governments, industry partners, and other key stakeholders to serve current and future PEV drivers across America:

-- Community and fleet readiness activities connect local governments and private fleets with our nearly 100 Clean Cities coalitions around the country.
+- Community and fleet readiness activities connect local governments and private fleets with our more than 75 Clean Cities coalitions around the country.

 - The PEV Readiness Scorecard helps communities assess how prepared they are for PEV drivers, while a number of cities are already finding ways to improve planning, increase training, and cut red tape through PEV community readiness projects.